Catrionamcd/DolFin-Surf-Shop/README.md

 * [Wetsuit Outlet](https://www.wetsuitoutlet.ie) - was used for images of the various different products.
 * [Billabong](https://www.billabong-store.ie) - was used for images of different colour wetsuits.

+There are so many people I would like to thank for helping me pull this project together.

+- All of the women who started this course over 9 months ago, who have worked so hard despite lots of other challenges in their lives.
+They have helped each other and are unbelievably kind and generous with their time and knowledge.
+I would especially like thank my good friend Siobhan Gorman for her constant support and help.
+- Our class co-ordinator, Kasia Bogucka, who has been their with us every step of the way, encouraging and supportive.
+- My mentor, Maria Hynes, who is always so patience and accommodating.
+- My family who helped with ideas, logic and great design ideas.